 “Coming from poverty, CAMA members understand the struggle for girls’ education and can share best practice in bringing change to our communities.”

 Lilian has won respect and admiration across the region for her positive impact on education, through her philanthropy, activism and leadership.
-Together with other CAMA members Lillian encouraged community members to fundraise for a secondary school hostel, for students who live far away and are at risk of dropping out of education.
+Together with other CAMFED Association members, Lillian encouraged her community to fundraise for a secondary school hostel, for students who live far away and are at risk of dropping out of education.
 They raised five million Tanzanian shillings (equivalent to about 2,000 USD).
 At another school, Lilian helped to mobilize a Parent Support Group to contribute to and build a school fence, creating a safer environment for students, particularly girls.
 As a result the school’s Headmistress invited Lilian to be the guest of honor at their graduation ceremony.

-Lilian speaking to the school community about preventing dropout
+Lilian speaking to the school community about school dropout (Photo: CAMFED)

 “My priority for the future is juvenile justice, so that children will understand their rights, have a voice and have confidence.”

 Lilian is a role model and leader of change, paving the way for other women and girls to step into positions of authority.
-Together with thousands of other young women in the CAMA network, Lilian represents a powerful new force for development.
+Together with thousands of other young women in the CAMFED Association, Lilian represents a powerful new force for development.